All Frequently Asked Questions

 A water violation is the use of water that violates the requirements in the Drought Contingency Plan.
 Examples of violations include:

-• Sprinklers on wrong day or time
+• Outside watering on wrong day or time

 • Unrepaired water leak